NeoGAF: ResetEra

-Following the sexual misconduct allegations against Malka, a number of former NeoGAF members and former moderators launched a new forum named ResetEra on October 24, 2017.
-In March 2021, ResetEra had over 53,000 registered users.
-In October 2021, the site was purchased by Swedish company MOBA Network.
+Several former NeoGAF members established ResetEra on October 24, 2017, after NeoGAF's owner, Tyler Malka faced sexual misconduct accusations.

-Notable members of the video games industry have signed up on the message board and interacted with the ResetEra community at one point, such as journalist Geoff Keighley, Cory Barlog, Creative Director at Santa Monica Studio, James Stevenson, the Community Director for Insomniac Games, and Thomas Mahler, director of Moon Studios, among others.
-From November 2017 to March 2018, ResetEra also hosted Q&A sessions with Insomniac Games, Chucklefish, LizardCube, DotEmu, and Tom Happ and Dan Adelman, the creators of Axiom Verge.
+From November 2017 to March 2018, ResetEra hosted Q&A sessions with Insomniac Games, Chucklefish, LizardCube, DotEmu, and Tom Happ and Dan Adelman, the creators of Axiom Verge.

-In March 2021, ResetEra moderators enacted the site's first game ban.
-All promotion of the game Hogwarts Legacy was barred, citing a far-right YouTube channel run by then-lead designer Troy Leavitt, and transphobic comments made by author J. K. Rowling.
+ResetEra moderators enacted the site's first game ban by barring all promotion of the game Hogwarts Legacy, citing a "far-right" YouTube channel run by then-lead designer Troy Leavitt, and transphobic comments made by author J. K. Rowling.
 In January 2023, the ban was extended to include any discussion of the game.

+In October 2021, ResetEra was purchased for 4.5 million dollars by MOBA Network, a Swedish company that focuses on managing web-based forums for video games and esports.
+In a statement, MOBA Network claimed that it wants to "increase advertising revenue through a higher share of direct sales, implementation of new ad formats, and a long-term product development strategy."

+Game developers and journalists have visited the forums, including journalist Geoff Keighley; Cory Barlog, Creative Director at Santa Monica Studio; James Stevenson, the Community Director for Insomniac Games; and Thomas Mahler, director of Moon Studios; among others.